likeablegeek/upcloud-api/README.md

 This is an early pre-release of `upcloud-api` with many limitations:

 1. This release only covers a handful of UpCloud API capabilities:
-  a.
-Getting a list of servers,
+  1. Getting a list of servers,
-  b.
-Getting a server's details,
+  2. Getting a server's details,
-  c.
-Creating a server,
+  3. Creating a server,
-  d.
-Getting list of storage templates,
+  4. Getting list of storage templates,
-  e.
-Cloning storage from a template, and
+  5. Cloning storage from a template, and
-  f.
-Attaching storage to a server.
+  6. Attaching storage to a server.
 2. There is no error handling yet in `upcloud-api` so if you fail to authenticate, fail to connect to the UpCloud API or there is an error in the data passed to the API, `upcloud-api` will fail without any error handling and your script will terminate with an error.

 This version currently uses version 1.3 of the UpCloud API.